About the Photographer

 The Camera: Barrier or Portal?

 Some say the camera distances the observer from the observed.
 For me, photography helps focus my attention.
-So, while I'm always working to improve my technical skills, taking a photo remains a deeply intuitive act in which I feel the barriers dissolve between myself and nature.
+So, while I strive to improve my technical skills, taking a photograph remains a deeply intuitive act in which I feel the barriers dissolve between myself and nature.
 I hope my photos strengthen your connection to nature as well.

 The Great Blue Heron, though quite common where I live, is one of my favorite subjects.
 I'll spend hours watching an individual.
 Absolutely still, it waits for a fish to swim by, then spears it with startling speed and accuracy.